ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

       ros2 launch snp_automate_2022 start.launch.xml

    How does the motion plan look?
 Does it fail to plan often?
 Does the motion look smooth?
-In your ``/tmp`` directory you should now also have a ``.dot`` file beginning with ``RASTER``.
-This will contian a visual representation of your taskflow.
-Take a look at the taskflow for our current motion planning pipeline.

    Notice that this implementation in the taskflow uses Descartes to resample all waypoints and solves for that single raster again after a global Descartes has already been run.
 We will fix this later.